Exeter to Topsham Canal

 About the walk

 This easy walk along the picturesque estuary of the River Exe has a huge amount to offer.
 You can visit nearby medieval Powderham Castle, which is open to visitors from late March–October (excluding Saturdays) and you can see the oldest ship canal in the country.
-There are usually boat trips to watch rare avocets here in February, and a ferry ride at the end of the outward route takes you to the historic port of Topsham.
+There are usually boat trips to watch rare avocets here in February, and a ferry ride at Point 6 takes you to the historic port of Topsham.
 An important port since Roman times, it prospered greatly when shipping could no longer reach Exeter, and its eventful history has been based largely on shipbuilding and smuggling.
 Today, conversely, the estuary is used mainly by commercial and pleasure craft, and by thousands of birds who return each year to feed on the mudflats.

 The original canal was begun in 1566, and ran from Exeter to Matford Brook.
 It was extended to Topsham in 1675, and then to The Turf, enabling trade vessels of over 300 tons to reach Exeter again (the estuary had silted up during the 14th century).
 In 1827 the Exeter to Topsham Canal was deepened and extended a further 2 miles (3.2km) to the Turf Lock, giving it a total length of 5.25 miles (8.4km).
 The original wooden lock gates can be seen beside the canal.
 Weighing 15 tons, these were opened and closed by hand-operated winches, requiring enormous strength; they needed constant repair, and were replaced every 50 years.
 The gates currently in use are made of steel and electronically operated.
 Commercial use of the canal started to decrease after the arrival of the railway to Exeter in 1844.

-St Clement’s Church, the largely 13th-century red sandstone building at the walk start (note that on Sunday mornings parking is reserved for churchgoers, so you will need to park on the laneside), is situated on the Powderham Estate, the historic family home of the Earls of Devon.
+St Clement’s Church, the largely 13th-century red sandstone building at the walk’s start (note that on Sunday mornings parking is reserved for churchgoers, so you will need to park on the laneside), is situated on the Powderham estate, the historic family home of the Earls of Devon.
 The original house dates back to the late 14th century when it was the home of Sir Philip Courtenay.
 Extensive damage caused during the Civil War was followed by a comprehensive programme of restoration in the 18th and 19th centuries.
-Both house and park are open to the public, and Powderham Country Store, on the A379 near the main entrance, has a cafe, food shop, garden shop and gifts.
+Both house and park are open to the public, and Powderham Farm Shop, on the A379 near the main entrance, has a café, food shop, garden shop and gifts.

 Walk directions

 Walk down the lane past the church towards the river.
 After a few paces turn left to join the Exe Valley Way/Exe Estuary Trail (the latter a 26-mile/42km walking/cycling route around the estuary).
-Follow the path to cross the Exeter–Newton Abbot railway line by a footbridge.
+Follow the path and cross over the Exeter–Newton Abbot railway line.

 Turn left to walk upriver; there are superb views across the broad estuary to (from left to right) Topsham, Exton, the Royal Marine Commandos Training Centre, Lympstone and Exmouth.